A car buyer’s dream or a deal too good to be true?

 - Optional extras.
 You may be able to roll the cost of alloy wheels, a leather interior, a sunroof or any other luxury items into the financing.

 Can I get a 0% car loan with no down payment?

 It’s possible to get a car loan with no down payment — but it might not be the best idea.
 That’s because there’s a higher risk of ending up with an upside down car loan, where you owe more than your car is worth.
 If possible, try to save up for a few months instead.

 4 tips to make the most of 0% financing

-- Keep your loan under 60 months.
-There are longer car loans on the market that may seem attractive because of the low monthly payment, however, you’ll pay loads more in interest and by the time the car is paid off, it will have depreciated in value greatly.
+- Keep your loan under five years.
+There are longer car loans on the market that may seem attractive because of the low monthly payment.
+However, you’ll pay loads more in interest.
+And by the time the car is paid off, it will have depreciated in value greatly.

-- Make a large down payment.
-By making the largest down payment your budget allows, you’ll lower the principal and may be able to take on a shorter loan term in order to own the car faster.
+- Up the down payment.
+By making the largest down payment your budget allows, you’ll lower the principal and may be able to take on a shorter loan term to own the car faster.

 - Pick the car you love.
 Don’t rush into buying a car just because you’ve been offered a great financing deal.
 If the car isn’t the right fit for you, keep shopping so you don’t make a purchase you’ll regret later.

-Before you lock yourself into 0% car loan, research banks and private lenders to see if they can offer you a car loan with terms that are more suited to your financial situation.
+Before you lock yourself into 0% financing at the dealership, compare car loan offers from banks and private lenders to see if they offer terms that are better suited to your financial situation.